-As a counsellor, you will need to be articulate in your verbal communications and adopt an optimistic approach to assist your patients in making positive changes.
+As a Counsellor, you will need to be articulate in your verbal communications and adopt an optimistic approach to assist your patients in making positive changes.

-Another relevant communication skill all counsellors should develop is the ability to ask the right questions at the right time.
+Another relevant communication skill all Counsellors should develop is the ability to ask the right questions at the right time.
 This will help you obtain the necessary information to guide the therapeutic process in the right direction.

 Your communication skills will need to go beyond verbal language.
-A good counsellor needs to be an excellent listener and observer.
+A good Counsellor needs to be an excellent listener and observer.
 In every interaction with your client, a considerable amount of information will be transmitted through body language, facial expressions, and other non-verbal communication.
 You will need to develop your skills to be able to understand the messages conveyed with body postures, eye movement, use of space and other physical expressions.

 This ability to listen and read between the lines is something you will develop with experience.
 Something that differentiates an experienced counsellor is the ability to pull information from things that are not being said.
 And this is especially important because typically, what patients omit can be crucial material in the therapeutic process.

-4. Respectful and non-judgmental
+4. Be respectful and non-judgmental